DarrenRegan/Mobile-Apps-Project/README.md

 * Andriod Emulator 8.1 API 27 & 9.0 in Visual Studio
 * Andriod Phone 4.4 Kitkat

-## SkiaGrapics
+## SkiaSharp

-I picked SkiaGraphics because it looked like something we done in Graphics Programming last Semester and would be useful to know for the future
+I picked SkiaSharp because it looked like something we done in Graphics Programming last Semester and would be useful to know for the future

  * Graphics System: SkiaGraphics Engine C++ project made by Google
  * Uses Immediate mode graphics system - When your program calls graphics drawing functions the graphics are quickly rendered